 - unsweetened cocoa powder

 - Dutched cocoa gives the extra rich color and flavor to these chocolate muffins, but you can use any kind you have on hand.
-Just don’t use sweetened cocoa powder.
+Just be sure the label says unsweetened.

 - baking powder and baking soda

-- the combination gives these muffins their high rise
+- the combination gives these muffins their high rise, make sure your baking powder isn’t over a year old.

 - vegetable oil